Forest Park (St. Louis): Saint Louis Zoo

 The most visited feature of the park is the Saint Louis Zoo, a free zoo that opened in 1910.
 In 2010, the zoo attracted 2.9 million visitors to its collection of more than 18,000 animals.
 The zoo is divided into five animal zones: the River's Edge, which includes elephants, cheetahs, and hyenas; The Wild, which includes penguins, bears, and great apes; Discovery Zone, which includes a petting zoo; Red Rocks, which features lions, tigers, and other big cats; and the oldest part of the zoo, Historic Hill, which features the 1904 Flight Cage, a herpetarium, and primate house.
 A sixth zoo zone, known as Lakeside Crossing, features several dining and retail options.
 For animal care, the zoo also features a veterinary hospital and animal nutrition center.

+The Saint Louis Zoo was ranked among the top 10 zoos in the United States in 2024 by USA Today readers, specifically achieving the 9th position.
+This marks the eighth consecutive year the zoo has been recognized in the top 10.
+In addition to this general ranking, the zoo's penguin exhibit was also separately honored.

 Saint Louis Science Center

 The Saint Louis Science Center, across Interstate 64 on the southern edge of Forest Park, received slightly more than a million visitors in 2010.
 Part of the science center, the McDonnell Planetarium, is located within the park and is connected to the main building by an enclosed footbridge.
 In addition to the Orthwein StarBay planetarium show featuring more than 9,000 stars on an 80 ft ceiling, the facility offers exhibits about living in space.
 It also hosts monthly public stargazing events co-sponsored by the St. Louis Astronomical Society.